• Home

 Refinishing your bathtub is one of those projects that seems incredibly intimidating if you aren’t super comfortable with DIY.
 I want to take a moment to assure you that it’s not that hard.
 As long as you follow the directions and take your time, you will end up with a gorgeous result that will fool everyone into thinking your tub has always been bright and shiny.

 This project took me about three days to complete.
 If you don’t have a five-year-old and a teething baby in your house, you could probably knock it out in just one.
-I’ll detail the timeline below (and why I needed a third coat, so you can avoid my mistakes).
+I’ll detail the timeline below (along with a couple of mistakes I made, so you can avoid them).

 The kit requires that you allow it to dry for a full three days before you shower in it again, so be aware of that before you start this project!
 If you don’t have a secondary bathroom, plan on borrowing a friend’s shower or heading to the gym to clean up.